 In the July 2022 Offering, the Company sold Series A Preferred Investment Options to purchase an aggregate of 4,000,000 shares of common stock (the "Series A Preferred Investment Options"); and Series B Preferred Investment Options to purchase an aggregate of 4,000,000 shares of common stock (the "Series B Preferred Investment Options").
 The Series A and B Preferred Investment Options have an exercise price equal to \$5, and immediately exercisable until the third and second anniversary, respectively, of the commencement of sales of the offering.
-In connection with the July 2022 Offering, the Company also issued to designees of the Wainwright preferred investment options to purchase up to 240,000 shares of common stock ("July 2022 Placement Options").
+In connection for serving as the placement agent in connectionwith the July 2022 Offering, the Company H.C.
+Wainwright & Co., LLC preferred investment options to purchase up to 240,000 shares of common stock ("July 2022 Placement Options").
 The July 2022 Placement Options have substantially the same terms as the Series A Preferred Investment Options, except that the July 2022 Placement Options have an exercise price equal to \$6.25 per share and expire on the third anniversary from the date of the commencement of sales in the July 2022 Offering.

 In connection with the November 2022 Private Placement, the investors in the private placement agreed to cancel the Series A Preferred Investment Options and Series B Preferred Investment Options to purchase up to an aggregate of 8,000,000 shares of our common stock which were previously issued to the investors in July 2022.
-As of June 30,2023 and December 31, 2022, the Company had 240,000 July 2022 Options issued and outstanding, respectively.
-The total fair value of such securities amounted to \$17,760 and \$173,673 as June 30, 2023 and December 31, 2022, respectively, and is included in warrant and preferred investment option liabilities on the accompanying condensed consolidated balance sheets.
+As of September 30, 2023 and December 31, 2022, the Company had 240,000 July 2022 Options issued and outstanding, respectively.
+The total fair value of such securities amounted to \$7,440 and \$173,673 as September 30, 2023 and December 31, 2022, respectively, and is included in warrant and preferred investment option liabilities on the accompanying condensed consolidated balance sheets.